Place

 American World War II Heritage City

-Located in northeastern Wisconsin, along the shores of Lake Michigan, Manitowoc, Wisconsin served a vital role in World War II due to its production of hundreds of items used in the war effort.
-Most notably, the city produced twenty-eight submarines, which were ordered by the United States Navy for use in the Second World War.
+Located in northeastern Wisconsin along the shores of Lake Michigan, Manitowoc served a vital role in World War II.
+The city's manufacturing base produced hundreds of items used in the war effort, most notably twenty-eight submarines, for the US Navy.

-WWII submarine veterans founded the Wisconsin Maritime Museum to honor "the fine work done by the Manitowoc Shipbuilding Company, and it's employees" during WWII, and created the Manitowoc Submariners Memorial Association.
-Two years later in 1970, USS Cobia (SS 245) arrived in Manitowoc to serve as a memorial to the Manitowoc subs.
-Cobia itself is a National Historic Landmark and International Submariners Memorial, and there is a state historical marker next to the museum describing the Manitowoc submarines.
+After the war, submarine veterans founded the Wisconsin Maritime Museum to honor "the fine work done by the Manitowoc Shipbuilding Company, and its employees" during WWII and created the Manitowoc Submariners Memorial Association.
+Two years later in 1970, the USS Cobia (SS 245) arrived in Manitowoc to serve as a memorial to the all of the submarines built in the city.
+The USS Cobia itself is a National Historic Landmark and an International Submariners Memorial.

 In addition to featuring Wisconsin's maritime heritage, the museum has an exhibit on the Manitowoc Shipbuilding Company and Burger Boat.
-There are also plaques along the city’s Riverwalk between the museum and Cobia that highlight each of the Manitowoc Submarines and their commissioning crews.
-Along the Riverwalk is also the Gerald R. Pilger Memorial Quarterdeck.
-Pilger worked in the shipyard building subs before joining the Navy and serving on USS Jallao, which was built in Manitowoc.
+There are also plaques along the city’s Riverwalk between the museum and the USS Cobia that highlight each of the Manitowoc Submarines and their commissioning crews.
+Also along the Riverwalk is the Gerald R. Pilger Memorial Quarterdeck.
+Pilger worked in the shipyard building subs before joining the US Navy and serving on the USS Jallao, which was built in Manitowoc.